vishipayyallore/github-func-webhook/README.md

 # github-func-webhook
 To Try the GitHub Web Hook to Azure Function.
 1st Test.
+2nd Test.